jaredpalmer/formik/website/versioned_docs/version-1.3.0/overview.md

 [Yup](https://github.com/jquense/yup) for object schema validation.
 It has an API that's pretty similar [Joi](https://github.com/hapijs/joi) / [React PropTypes](https://github.com/facebook/prop-types) but is small enough for the browser and fast enough for runtime usage.
-Because I :heart: Yup sooo much, Formik has a special config option / prop for Yup called [`validationSchema`](api/formik.md#validationschema-schema-schema) which will automatically transform Yup's validation errors into a pretty object whose keys
+Because I ❤️ Yup sooo much, Formik has a special config option / prop for Yup called [`validationSchema`](api/formik.md#validationschema-schema-schema) which will automatically transform Yup's validation errors into a pretty object whose keys